-The 45th American President took credit this week for a day recognized long before he existed.
+This week, the 45th American President took credit for a day recognized long before he existed.
 True to form, he did so using the infamous words of another man: this time, his MAGA hat-sporting fan Kanye West.
-Embracing his inner Weird Al wannabe, the President claims “Juneteenth…I made [that day] very famous.”
+Embracing his inner Weird Al wannabe, the President claims, “Juneteenth…I made [that day] very famous.”

-The rally moved to the following day after widespread retaliation to the deafening dog-whistle of his original announcement.
+The rally moved the following day after widespread retaliation to the deafening dog whistle of his original announcement.
 “So, the President would like to host a rally,” the People wonder, as they suffer a pandemic and nationwide unrest.
 “On Juneteenth?
 In Tulsa, Oklahoma?” the People’s ears tuning to the underlying hostility.
-Tulsa is the city in which America’s once-wealthiest Black community was massacred by land and air 100 years ago.
+In Tulsa, America’s once-wealthiest Black community was massacred by land and air 100 years ago.
 Hundreds of lives and dozens of blocks of businesses remain lost.

-The uncomfortable truth is, at least as it relates to many of the millions that form his base, the President probably isn’t wrong.
+The uncomfortable truth is that the President probably isn’t wrong as it relates to many of the millions that form his base.
 It’s inexcusable that most Americans have likely never heard of “Juneteenth”, “Freedom Day”, or “Emancipation Day”.
-They are one and the same, but most American history classes still woefully ignore it (as they do the massacre of Black Wall Street).
+They are the same, but most American history classes still woefully ignore it (as they do the massacre of Black Wall Street).
 Even more infrequently does American leadership recognize Juneteenth as a national holiday.

-Juneteenth is a holiday forgotten by America, but it is not lost to Black Americans.
+Juneteenth is a holiday forgotten by America but not lost to Black Americans.
 And they don’t need anyone to save it.
 To again paraphrase West, Black Americans “made [freedom] famous.”
 Now is the time to recognize it in perpetuity.

 1) Union Soldiers Arrive…

-June 19 marks the day in 1865 when Union soldiers arrive in Texas, the furthest reach of the Confederate States of America.
-Upon their arrival, soldiers inform citizens and slaves of the remotest state that the American Civil War is won by the Union, and all slaves are henceforth free.
-This qualifies Juneteenth as “Freedom Day” or “Emancipation Day”—the day when the last of America’s slaves are informed of their freedom.
+June 19 marks the day in 1865 when Union soldiers arrived in Texas, the furthest reach of the Confederate States of America.
+Upon their arrival, soldiers inform citizens and slaves of the remotest state that the Union wins the American Civil War, and all slaves are henceforth free.
+This qualifies Juneteenth as “Freedom Day” or “Emancipation Day”—when the last of America’s slaves are informed of their freedom.
 More than a century later, Texas would become the first state to recognize Juneteenth as an official state holiday due to the efforts of African American legislator Al Edwards.

 2) …A Few Years Late

-The Emancipation Proclamation declared all slaves free in 1863, but it was the first Juneteenth that delivered news of freedom to the last slave.
+The Emancipation Proclamation declared all slaves free in 1863, but the first Juneteenth delivered news of freedom to the last slave.
 The eventual 13th Amendment to the Constitution at the end of 1865 put an official end to American slavery in the contiguous US.

 America loves a celebration, especially one that exalts freedom.
 Juneteenth is a holiday born by hard-won progress toward freedom.
 The days leading to and following Juneteenth inspire musical tributes of all kinds.
 It is a chance for Americans to celebrate Black contributions not only to American culture but also to the concept of human freedom since the Constitutional protection of their own.
-These contributions are regularly consumed, but not often recognized.
-The festivities promote education as a reminder that it is not a guarantee to all.
-Juneteenth returns to the positivity of establishing community and conversation, be that around the heat of a barbecue or around the unique peace of a church altar.
-As is key to any American holiday, abundant food and adorning dress highlight most Juneteenth festivities.
+These contributions are regularly consumed but not often recognized.
+The festivities promote education as a reminder that it is not guaranteed to all.
+Juneteenth returns to the positivity of establishing community and conversation, whether around the heat of a barbecue or the unique peace of a church altar.
+As is critical to any American holiday, abundant food and adorning dress highlight most Juneteenth festivities.

 4) A Civil Rights Movement Revival